addon-stack/plugin-reg-cs/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE.md)
 [![CI](https://github.com/addon-stack/plugin-reg-cs/actions/workflows/ci.yml/badge.svg)](https://github.com/addon-stack/plugin-reg-cs/actions/workflows/ci.yml)

-A plugin for [Addon Bone](https://addonbone.com) that automatically registers and injects content scripts when your browser extension is installed.
+A plugin for [Addon Bone](https://addonbone.com) that automatically registers and injects content scripts on first install, as soon as the required permissions are granted.

 ## Key Features

-- **Immediate Content Script Activation**: Automatically injects your content scripts into existing tabs that match your URL patterns when the extension is first installed
+- **Immediate Content Script Activation**: Injects your content scripts into already open tabs that match your URL patterns right after installation (no manual refresh needed)
+- **Respects Permissions Flow**: Waits for required API and host permissions; injects immediately when they are available (either granted at install or later)
-- **Full Support for Content Script Options**: Works with all manifest content script properties including `run_at`, `all_frames`, `match_about_blank`, and execution world
+- **Full Support for Content Script Options**: Works with manifest content script properties including `run_at`, `all_frames`, `match_about_blank`, and execution world
-- **Error Handling**: Gracefully handles injection failures with detailed error logging
+- **Error Handling**: Uses best‑effort injection with detailed error logging without blocking other tabs/files
 - **Zero Configuration**: Works out of the box with your existing manifest content script definitions

 ## How It Works

-When your extension is installed, this plugin:
+On the extension’s initial install (not on updates), the plugin:

-1. Reads the `content_scripts` section from your extension's manifest
+1. Reads your manifest’s `content_scripts` and collects URL patterns from each script’s `matches`.
-2. Finds all open tabs that match the URL patterns defined in your content scripts
+2. Treats those URL patterns as required host permissions, alongside the API permissions `tabs` and `scripting`.
+3. Checks whether these permissions are already granted:
-3. Injects the specified JavaScript and CSS files into those tabs
+   - If yes, it immediately injects the specified JS and CSS files into all currently open tabs that match.
-4. This ensures users can immediately see and use your extension without needing to refresh their tabs
+   - If not, it subscribes to permission changes and automatically injects once the browser/user grants them (no reload required).
+The listener is removed after injection.
+4. Injection behavior:
+   - Skips tabs that are frozen or discarded and only injects into tabs with a valid ID.
+   - JavaScript is injected with support for `run_at`, `match_about_blank`, `all_frames`, and execution `world`.
+   - CSS is injected with support for `run_at` and `match_about_blank`.
+   - Errors for individual files/tabs are logged but do not stop other injections (best‑effort via Promise.allSettled).

+Note: This automatic registration runs only on the first install event.
+It doesn’t re‑run on extension updates.

 ## Required Permissions

-This plugin requires the following permissions in your manifest:
+This plugin relies on the following permissions:

 - **`tabs`**: Needed to query and access tab information for content script injection
 - **`scripting`**: Required to inject scripts and CSS into web pages

-These permissions are automatically requested by the plugin and are essential for its functionality.
+- **Host permissions for your `matches`**: The same URL patterns you use in `content_scripts.matches`

+The plugin declares and checks these permissions and injects as soon as the browser grants them.
+It does not actively call `chrome.permissions.request`; ensure your manifest and/or your own UI flow prompts the user to grant the needed host permissions.

 ## Installation